awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

 6. Click on the `Run details` link that appears.

-7. Verify the run completes successfully and the `Logs` are populated with the s3 buckets in the account.
+7. Verify that the run completes successfully and that the `Logs` are populated with the S3 buckets in the account.

 ## Support S3 as a source for Kubeflow Pipelines output viewers